-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF37.
-Certain Performance Monitoring Counters Related to Bus, L2 Cache and Power Management are Inaccurate Problem: All Performance Monitoring Counters in the ranges 21H-3DH and 60H-7FH may have inaccurate results up to $\pm$ 7.
+Certain Performance Monitoring Counters Related to Bus, L2 Cache and Power Management are Inaccurate inaccurate results up to \pm 7.

+Problem: All Performance Monitoring Counters in the ranges 21H-3DH and 60H-7FH may have

 Implication: There may be a small error in the affected counts.
-Workaround: None identified.

-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF38.
-A Write to an APIC Register Sometimes May Appear to Have Not Occurred Problem: With respect to the retirement of instructions, stores to the uncacheable memory-based APIC register space are handled in a non-synchronized way.
+A Write to an APIC Register Sometimes May Appear to Have Not based APIC register space are handled in a non-synchronized way.
 For example if an instruction that masks the interrupt flag, e.g. CLI, is executed soon after an uncacheable write to the Task Priority Register (TPR) that lowers the APIC priority, the interrupt masking operation may take effect before the actual priority has been lowered.
 This may cause interrupts whose priority is lower than the initial TPR, but higher than the final TPR, to not be serviced until the interrupt enabled flag is finally set, i.e. by STI instruction.
 Interrupts will remain pending and are not lost.